HASEEB-98/DJ-Application/README.md

 ## Credits

 This project utilizes the p5.js library for audio processing and user interface components.
-Developed by Haseeb-98.

-For more information, visit (github.com/HASEEB-98/DJ-Application).
+## About the Author

+This project was developed by Abdul Haseeb.
+For any inquiries or feedback, please feel free to contact me via ahaseeb11.98@gmail.com